 - ExerciseTV - Many cable providers offer ExerciseTV, a station that offers workouts anytime you like.

 - Exercise videos - You can exercise any time with videos right in your own living room.
-Check out your local library or video rental store or visit Collage Video for videos you can order online.
+Check out your local library or video rental store or visit Total Fitness DVDs for videos you can order online.

 - Exercise at Home - Try these home workouts with your own equipment or use water bottles or milk jugs as weights.
 Work extra hard at chores like raking leaves, shoveling snow or sweeping to burn more calories.